 1 General

 1.1 Mobile AIS stations (required for Class A, Class B “SO” and optional for other Classes) with the capability to receive and process DSC messages should only act in response to DSC messages for the purpose of AIS channel management.
-All other DSC messages should be disregarded.
 See § 1.2 for details of the applicable DSC expansion symbols.
 Class A AIS should contain a dedicated DSC receiver that is permanently tuned to channel 70.
 Class B “SO” is allowed to use one of the TDMA receivers for the reception of DSC channel management according to the DSC time sharing (see § 4.6.2, Annex 7).